-Tech giant Google has become a household name in Huntingdon Valley, and “googling” can even be found in the dictionary.
+Tech giant Google has become a household name in Langhorne, and “googling” can even be found in the dictionary.
 One feature many people like about Google is the ability to use “incognito” mode.
 However, even large companies are not immune to business litigation.
 In this case, a lawsuit against Google has been allowed to proceed, accusing the company of mining the data of those using incognito mode.

 Brown v.
 Google

 In the class action lawsuit, Brown v.
 Google, Google is accused of collecting the data of those using Google Chrome’s private “incognito” browsing mode.
 In addition, the lawsuit claims that Google Analytics and Google Ad Manager sent secret messages to the company’s California servers.
 The lawsuit also claims that Google did not have a legitimate business interest for tracking data in incognito mode and that plaintiffs did not consent to such tracking.

 Google argued that the lawsuit should be dismissed.
 The company claimed that users were given sufficient information regarding how their activity on Chrome may be tracked even in incognito mode.
 Google argues that “incognito” does not mean “invisible” meaning that the websites users visit can be seen.

 Judge allows the lawsuit to move forward